gedex/wpdock/README.md

 git checkout master
 ```

-## Stop the servives and container
+## Stop the services and container

 To stop services: